http4s/http4s/docs/src/main/tut/auth.md

 ### Cookies

-We'll use a small library for the signing/validation of the cookies, which basically contains the specific code used by the Play framework for this specific task.
+We'll use a small library for the signing/validation of the cookies, which basically contains the code used by the Play framework for this specific task.

 ```scala
 libraryDependencies += "org.reactormonk" %% "cryptobits" % "1.0"